Unsure where you owe sales or use tax

 These mistakes frequently increase liability and reduce resolution options.
 To understand how sales tax and use tax interact, see Sales Tax vs Use Tax Exposure

 Exposure becomes real risk when it leads to assessment or enforcement.
+Once Texas identifies exposure, resolution options become more limited.

 In Texas, this often occurs when: